Lady Mary Grey: Later life

 After enduring years in the Fleet, Mary's husband Thomas Keyes was released in 1569, and permitted to return to Kent.
 However, his health had been broken by the conditions of his imprisonment, and he died shortly before 3 September 1571.
-Mary begged Elizabeth for permission to bring up her husband's orphaned children from his first marriage, but her request was denied, and it was not until May 1572, after Mary had been under strict house arrest for seven years, that the Queen relented sufficiently to allow her to live where she pleased.
+Mary begged Elizabeth for permission to bring up her husband's orphaned children from his first marriage, but her request was denied, and it was not until May 1572, after Mary had been under strict house arrest for seven years, that Elizabeth relented sufficiently to allow her to live where she pleased.
 However, for the time being, Mary had no friends to take her in, and insufficient income to live independently.
 She continued to reside as an unwelcome guest with the Greshams until Sir Thomas suggested that she be sent to live at Beaumanor in Leicestershire with her late mother's second husband, Adrian Stokes, who had recently married Anne Carew, the widow of Sir Nicholas Throckmorton.
 In 1573 Mary left the Gresham household for good, 'with all her books and rubbish', as Sir Thomas put it.

 Mary did not stay long at Beaumanor.
-By February 1573, she was established in a house of her own in London in St Botolph's Without Aldgate, and by the end of 1577, she had been rehabilitated to the extent that she was appointed one of the Queen's Maids of Honour.
+By February 1573, she was established in a house of her own in London in St Botolph's Without Aldgate, and by the end of 1577, she had been rehabilitated to the extent that she was appointed one of Elizabeth's Maids of Honour.

 Death

 In April 1578, while plague was raging in London, Mary became ill and drew up her will.
 She left her mother's jewels to her step-grandmother, the Duchess of Suffolk, gifts of plate to Lady Arundell and to Adrian Stokes's wife, and money to her godchild, Mary Merrick, a granddaughter of her late husband, Thomas Keyes.
-She died three days later on 20 April 1578, aged 33.
-The Queen granted her an imposing funeral in Westminster Abbey, with the Duchess of Suffolk's daughter Susan Bertie, now Countess of Kent, as chief mourner.
+She died three days later on 20 April 1578, her 33rd birthday.
+Elizabeth granted her an imposing funeral in Westminster Abbey, with the Duchess of Suffolk's daughter Susan Bertie, now Countess of Kent, as chief mourner.
 She was buried in her mother's tomb in the Abbey, where her grave is still unmarked.

-In spite of the intrigues involving her sisters, it does not appear that Mary Grey ever made a serious claim to the throne.
+In spite of the intrigues involving her sisters, it does not appear that Mary ever made a serious claim to the throne.
 After her death, according to the terms of Henry VIII's will, the chief claimant became Margaret Stanley, Countess of Derby, the only surviving child of Eleanor Brandon, second daughter of Henry VIII's younger sister, Mary Tudor.

 Ancestry

 Cultural depictions

 Mary is the main character of Philippa Gregory's The Last Tudor (2016), the final instalment in The Plantagenet and Tudor Novels.

 Leanda de Lisle's biography The Sisters Who Would Be Queen: Mary, Katherine, and Lady Jane Grey; A Tudor Tragedy was published in 2009 and was a NY Times bestseller.
-De Lisle recounted the stories and fates of Lady Jane (the "Nine Days Queen"), Katherine, and Mary, and shed new light on Elizabeth I's reign as well.